 Under the hood when you call the API we are finding all the events in the specified location and determining the total impact of those events and passing that back to your model.
 Your demand forecasting may be particularly impacted by festivals, performing arts and sports events in your area.
 The impact results of the API will return the total impact for each category and your model can use these values.

 For example one future day you are forecasting could have a major baseball game on, a street fair, an international film festival and the Symphony orchestra playing.
 The combined impact of all these events might result in a total aggregate impact score of 300,000 for a given city.
 Your model is trained to take this value and update the forecast based on the impact of the events and this could cause hundreds or thousands of additional transactions to be forecast if there is a high correlation between these types of events and demand in your model.

-You can use this feature in your demand forecasting models to know in advance which days and locations will be your busiest, so you are never unprepared for a surge of demand again and are ready to go with tailored staffing, pricing and inventory management plans.
+You can use this feature in your demand forecasting models to know in advance which days and locations will be your busiest, so you are never unprepared for a surge of demand again and are ready to go with tailored workforce optimization strategies, updated pricing models and inventory management plans.